Transit guarantees

 Comprehensive guarantee in the customs declaration

 When a comprehensive guarantee is used for the transit, the GRN of the comprehensive guarantee and the related access code must be provided in the transit declaration.
-The Customs guarantee system reserves from the company the amount of taxes for the goods to be covered by the guarantee when the transit operation starts.
-The reserved guarantee is released for subsequent use, when the transited goods are received at the destination, and an arrival notification has been submitted for them in the customs system.
+When the transit operation starts, Customs’ guarantee system reserves the amount of taxes due for the transit goods from the guarantee provided by the company.
+The reserved guarantee is released for subsequent use when the transited goods are received at the destination and an arrival notification has been submitted for them to Customs’ system.

-When you have acquired the comprehensive guarantee authorisation, you must monitor the adequacy of the guarantee yourself.
+When you have obtained the comprehensive guarantee authorisation, you must keep track of the guarantee to ensure that the amount it covers is sufficient.

 - Keep your own records.

-- As support for you records, you can use guarantee query messages if you are a message declarant.
-You must have a registration for message exchange, which also includes the guarantee query message.
+- If you are a message declarant, you can use guarantee query messages in support of your records.
+You must have a registration for message exchange that also includes the guarantee query message.

 Validity of the comprehensive guarantee